imatge-upc/salgan/README.md

 ### SalGAN on a docker

-I've made this Docker container with all necessary dependencies for running salgan.
+We have prepared [this Docker container](https://hub.docker.com/r/evamohe/salgan/) with all necessary dependencies for computing saliency maps with SalGAN.
+You will need to use [nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
-You'll need to use nvidia-docker (I don't know if this is installed in the server though).

 Using the container is like connecting via ssh to a machine.
 To start an interactive session run: